Ayushi024/Repo_java/README.md

 Ques 21:Write a program to create an Interface having two methods division and modules.
 Createa class, which overrides these methods.

 Ques 22:Write a program to create an interface StackInterface having methods push (), pop ()and display ().
 StackClass implements StackInterface.
 Class StackClass containsthe main method which is having a switch case for selecting the particularoperation of the stack.

+TITLE: Exceptions

+Ques 23:Write aprogram in Java to display the names and roll numbers of students.
+Initializerespective array variables for 10 students.
+HandleArrayIndexOutOfBoundsExeption, so that any such problem doesn’t cause illegaltermination of program.

+Ques 24:Createan exception class, which throws an exception if operand is nonnumeric incalculating modules.
+(Use command line arguments).

+Ques 25:Write acode to create your own exception class.
+Create another class, inside mainmethod prompt user to enter a number if number is less than 500 throw instancesof your custom exception class.

+Ques 26:You are given two integers,a and b as input, you have to compute a/b: Ifa andbarenotbit signed integers or ifis zero, exception will occur and youhave to report it.
+Read sample Input/Output to know what to report in case ofexceptions.